DeryaOkulda2012/PyBer_Analysis-/README.md

 Explain the purpose of the new analysis.

 The company president has given us a new assignment.
-Using your Python skills and knowledge of Pandas, create a summary DataFrame of the ride-sharing data by city type (Urban, Suburban, or Rural).
+Using Python and Pandas, create a summary DataFrame of the ride-sharing data by city type (Urban, Suburban, or Rural).
 Then, using Pandas and Matplotlib, create a multiple-line graph that shows the total weekly fares for each city type.
 Finally, summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 * The purpose of the new analysis is well defined.
 (3 pt)